KindTechUK/KindTechUK.github.io/README.md

 3. **Add Sections**: You can easily add new sections by following the existing pattern
 4. **Modify Colors**: Update the CSS custom properties to match your brand colors
 5. **Add Analytics**: Include Google Analytics or other tracking scripts in the head section
+6. **Add Projects**: Follow the existing project card pattern to add new projects

 ## 📄 License